payw-org/Contributing-Guidelines/README.md

 function hastilyRunAwayWhenThereIsMonsterBehindMe() {}
 ```

-> These are some jokey examples and we are not saying you always have to do like above.
+> These are some jokey examples and it doesn't mean you always have to do like this.

 ### Make naturally readable